Slack for iOS

 Note: If you’re having trouble downloading or running Slack for iOS, read about the technical requirements for Slack apps for computers, phones & tablets.

-Sign in to a Slack team
+Sign in to a Slack workspace

 - On your mobile device, open the Slack app.